 EUTF COVID-19 Coverage

-- All COVID-19 related diagnostic testing services are 100% covered effective March 1, 2020 through the end of the national public health emergency (currently through 10/22/20), as required by law.
+- Testing: COVID-19 diagnostic testing services are 100% covered through the end of the national public health emergency (currently through January 15, 2022), as required by law.
 Physician referral is required.

-- All COVID-19 related diagnostic testing services are 100% covered effective March 5, 2020 through the end of the national public health emergency.
+- Testing: COVID-19 diagnostic testing services are 100% covered through the end of the month in which the national public health emergency ends (currently through January 31, 2022).

-- COVID-19 testing prior to surgery or hospital admission is 100% covered effective June 1 through the end of the national public health emergency.
+- Testing prior to surgery/hospital admission: COVID-19 testing prior to surgery or hospital admission is 100% covered through the end of the month in which the national public health emergency ends.

 * Be assured that your EUTF health coverage will continue during the COVID-19 pandemic.
 If you are approved for leave without pay (LWOP), you must pay your portion of health benefit premiums directly to the EUTF in order to continue your coverage.
 Premium payment options can be viewed on our website at eutf.hawaii.gov.
 Failure to make a timely payment will result in the cancellation of your health benefits and reinstatement of benefits is available only under limited conditions.